grrlgeek/sql-docs/docs/t-sql/includes/create-workload-group.md

 > [!IMPORTANT]
 > The amount specified only refers to query workspace memory obtained via query memory grants.
 >
 > It is not recommended to set *value* too large (for example, greater than 70) because the server may be unable to set aside enough free memory for other concurrent queries.
-This can lead to a memory grant timeout [error 8645](../../relational-databases/errors-events/mssqlserver-8645-database-engine-error.md).
+This can lead to a memory grant time out [error 8645](../../relational-databases/errors-events/mssqlserver-8645-database-engine-error.md).
 >
 > Setting *value* to 0 or a small value might prevent queries with operators that require workspace memory, such as `sort` and `hash`, from running in user-defined workload groups.
 If the query memory requirements exceed the limit defined by this parameter, the following behavior occurs:
 >